jasonhemann/24SP-CS2126/syllabus.md

 (**Increase**).
 This would work out to an increase of one partial letter grade, for a final grade of **B+**.
 Good job, hypothetical student!

+EDIT 2/5/24
+For a second example we consider another hypothetical student.
+This student received a two "Got it"s two "On the way"s and a "Not yet".
+They scored a 3 on all of their self evals.
+They had a project score of "Almost there" and a positive modifier on their project.
+They also received positive modifiers on both worksheets, and their exams were a 13 on exam 1 and a 20 on exam 2.
+That's some nice work on the exam, but unfortunately that's still an B-.

 Going up one partial letter grade means going forward one step in this sequence, and going down one letter grade means going backwards one